-She is an elected Fellow of the Royal Society of Arts and an elected member of the National Society of Painters, Sculptors and Printmakers.
+She is an elected Fellow of the Royal Society of Arts and a member of British Women Artists.
 She has recently exhibited at the annual open exhibition of the Royal Society of British Artists at the Mall Galleries, the Royal Scottish Academy open exhibition and the Enniskillen Visual Arts Open.
 Three of her paintings were selected for last year’s National Open Art finalists’ exhibition.
 Her portraits of former RMT general secretary Bob Crow and Labour MP Dennis Skinner form part of the Marx Memorial Library’s public collection and will be on permanent display in the library at Clerkenwell Green.
 Her paintings 'Marilyn (angel of light)' (2015) and 'Christine Keeler with Her Cat' (2017) form part of the Priseman Seabrook collection of 21st Century British Painting (the only public collection dedicated to art produced in Britain since the year 2000).
 'Christine (2)' (2017) is part of the collection of the Yantai Art Museum, China.
 Her paintings are currently included in a four museum-tour of China as part of the exhibition 'Contemporary Masters from Britain (80 works from the Priseman Seabrook collection)'.
 She is also showing work at the Mall Galleries as part of the ING Discerning Eye (2017) and in Contemporary British Painting's winter group show at St Marylebone's.
 She has exhibited widely throughout the UK and was a judge’s favourite in the International Women’s Erotic Art competition, 2013.

 From 2012 2013 she set up and ran the not-for-profit SPACE art gallery in Southgate, London, in a disused bank where she curated and hung seven exhibitons.
 She also created and runs the Creative Collective for Refugee Relief, which sells donated artworks via Facebook in aid of Syria Relief Charity.